Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Day 6 : Hoi An

-After your walk have lunch at Morning Glory Restaurant; you’ll need to book ahead as this restaurant gets sooo busy.
+After your walk have lunch at Morning Glory Restaurant; you’ll need to book ahead as this restaurant gets sooo busy but you’ll be glad of the tip

 For dinner book a table at Little Faifo.
 It’s pretty special.
 And a special mention for celiacs and gluten free; Dingo Delhi is amazing!
 The pizza tastes like real pizza and the little shop sells GF bread.